 My first car was a 1982 two-tone blue Plymouth Horizon.
 I inherited it from my mom, and it was a perfect first car.
-Like most young automobile enthusiasts, I enjoyed the freedom and attention a sweet ride provided.
-With less than 100 horsepower, my car wasn't going to snap necks with its performance, so I paid careful attention to keeping it as clean as I could.
+Like most young automobile enthusiasts, I enjoyed the freedom and attention a sweet ride represented.
+With less than 100 horsepower, my car wasn't going to wow anyone with its performance, so I channeled my enthusiasm towards keeping it as clean as I could.
 This is where my detailing fascination really took root.
 I became adamant about keeping it looking as pristine as possible and I performed driveway washes it on a highly frequent basis.
 Ever since, I have been obsessed with keeping my vehicles as close to showroom condition as possible.
 Things have come a long way from washing my car on my parents' driveway with Dawn dishwashing soap and a ratty terrycloth towel, but there is still a big part of me that takes pride when someone comments on the cleanliness of my car.

 Since owning this garage, I have performed a number of projects on cars belonging to friends and family.
 Recently, I have begun offering my services to select car enthusiasts that appreciate my detailing approach and style.
 I have no plans of "going pro", but I plan on completing a dozen or so projects per year.
-While I plan on remaining a hobbyist, I will admit my garrage is equipped with virtually everything you would expect to see in a professional detailing studio and I approach detailing in the manner a professional would.
+While I plan on remaining a weekend warrior, I will admit my garage is equipped with virtually everything you would expect to see in a professional detailing studio.
+The detailing environment I have created allows me to approach detailing in the manner a professional would.

 My passion for detailing is evident in everything from the design of my space to the storage systems I have developed.
 It truly is my own personal detailing theatre.
 If you are interested in my detailing services, feel free to contact me.